-1 curred, the Secretary shall issue a preliminary order

-2 providing relief authorized under paragraph (14) at

-3 the same time the Secretary issues a decision under

-4 paragraph (5)(B).
-If a de novo hearing is not re-

-5 quested within the time period required under para-

-6 graph (7)(A)(i), such preliminary order shall be

-7 deemed a final order of the Secretary and is not

-8 subject to judicial review.

-9 "(7) Hearing.-

-10 "(A) Request for hearing.-

-11 "(i) IN GENERAL.-A de novo hearing

-12 on the record before an administrative law

-13 judge may be requested-

-14 "(I) by the complainant or re-

-15 spondent within 30 days after receiv-

-16 ing notification of a decision granting

-17 or denying relief issued under para-

-18 graph $(5)(B)$ or a preliminary order

-19 under paragraph (6), respectively;

-20 "(II) by the complainant within

-21 30 days after the date the complaint

-22 is dismissed without investigation by

-23 the Secretary under paragraph (5)(A);

-24 OF

-11
+1 curred, the Secretary shall issue a preliminary order 2 providing relief authorized under paragraph (14) at 3 the same time the Secretary issues a decision under 4 paragraph (5)(B).
+If a de novo hearing is not re-5 quested within the time period required under paragraph (7)(A)(i), such preliminary order shall be 6 7 deemed a final order of the Secretary and is not 8 subject to judicial review.
+9 "(7) Hearing.- "(A) REQUEST FOR HEARING.- 10 "(i) IN GENERAL.-A de novo hearing 11 12 on the record before an administrative law 13 judge may be requested- 14 "(I) by the complainant or re-15 spondent within 30 days after receiv-16 ing notification of a decision granting 17 or denying relief issued under para-18 graph (5)(B) or a preliminary order 19 under paragraph (6), respectively; "(II) by the complainant within 20 21 30 days after the date the complaint 22 is dismissed without investigation by 23 the Secretary under paragraph (5)(A); 24 or

 1 "(III) by the complainant within

 2 120 days after the date of filing the

 3 complaint under paragraph (5), if the

 4 Secretary has not issued a decision

 5 under paragraph (5)(B).

 6 "(ii) Reinstatement order.-The

 7 request for a hearing shall not operate to

 8 stay any preliminary reinstatement order

 9 issued under paragraph (6).

 10 "(B) Procedures.-

-11 "(i) IN GENERAL.-A hearing re-
+11 "(i) In general.-A hearing re-

 12 quested under this paragraph shall be con-

 13 ducted expeditiously and in accordance

 14 with rules established by the Secretary for

 15 hearings conducted by administrative law

 16 judges.

-17 "(ii) SUBPOENAS; PRODUCTION OF
+17 "(ii) Subpoenas; production of

 18 EVIDENCE.-In conducting any such hear-

 19 ing, the administrative law judge may issue

 20 subpoenas.
 The respondent or complainant

 21 may request the issuance of subpoenas

 22 that require the deposition of, or the at-

 23 tendance and testimony of, witnesses and

 24 the production of any evidence (including

-25 any books, papers, documents, or record-
+any books, papers, documents, or record-

-ings) relating to the matter under consideration.
+1 ings) relating to the matter under consideration.

-"(iii) DECISION.-The administrative 3 4 law judge shall issue a decision not later 5 than 90 days after the date on which a 6 hearing was requested under this para-7 graph and promptly notify, in writing, the 8 parties and the Secretary of such decision, 9 including the findings of fact and conclusions of law.
-If the administrative law 10 11 judge finds that a violation of subsection 12 (c)(1) or paragraph (2) of this subsection 13 has occurred, the judge shall issue an 14 order for relief under paragraph (14).
-If 15 review under paragraph (8) is not timely 16 requested, such order shall be deemed a 17 final order of the Secretary that is not sub-18 ject to judicial review.
+"(iii) Decision.-The administrative law judge shall issue a decision not later than 90 days after the date on which a hearing was requested under this paragraph and promptly notify, in writing, the parties and the Secretary of such decision, including the findings of fact and conclusions of law.
+If the administrative law judge finds that a violation of subsection (c)(1) or paragraph (2) of this subsection has occurred, the judge shall issue an order for relief under paragraph (14).
+If review under paragraph (8) is not timely requested, such order shall be deemed a final order of the Secretary that is not subject to judicial review.

-19 "(8) Administrative appeal.-
+"(8) Administrative appeal.-